sdleffler/collapse/README.md

 The wavefunction collapse algorithm, reimplemented in Rust, with a nice CLI.

+Inspired by the reference implementation [here.](https://github.com/mxgmn/WaveFunctionCollapse)

 # Running/building it

+[Cargo](https://crates.io/) is required to compile and run this repository.

 To install it, simply run `cargo build --release && cargo install`.
 The installed binary will be named `runcollapse`.
 Check out the command-line interface with `runcollapse --help`.
+Building with `--release` is heavily recommended, as it speeds up runtimes by a ridiculous amount anecdotally determined to be at least ten-fold.

 Features: